What are private practice accountants recommending that their potentially insolvent clients do?

 • Chief financial officers or finance managers on contract.
 An accountant may know professionals of this sort who can be contracted for urgent turnaround services.

-• Generic financial advisers.
+• Turnaround advisers.
 This could include ‘phoenix operators’, who specialise in dodgy asset transfers defeating creditor interests.

 • Insolvency practitioners.
 These are registered liquidators who are qualified to undertake liquidations, voluntary administrations and company restructuring, and work as receivers and managers.